varnish/Varnish-Book/varnish_book.rst

    .. note::

-      If you need to handle cookies, consider using the ``cookie`` vmod from https://github.com/lkarsten/libvmod-cookie.
+      If you need to handle cookies, consider using the ``cookie`` VMOD from https://github.com/lkarsten/libvmod-cookie.
       This VMOD handles cookies with convenient parsing and formatting functions without the need of regular expressions.

 ``Vary`` and Cookies